 ELF format describes a structure by which object files and executables need to be stored.

-So, there are two views for the ELF format, one is the linker view and the other one is the executable view
+So, there are two views for the ELF format, one is the linker view

 The linker view is applicable for object files, while executables have the executable view.